She sat a small orange on my desk with the words, “Here’s a happy for you”, and kept on walking.

 “The Lord looks down from heaven and sees the whole human race.
 From his throne he observes all who live on the earth.
 He made their hearts, so he understands everything they do.”
 Psalm 33:13-15

 I’m so thankful God understands, loves on us where we are, and then beautifully speaks into our lives, so ultimately he can move us to see His way – the better way.

 I needed the gentle nudge from, Abba Father, saying, “Give your entire attention to what God is doing right now, and DON’T GET WORKED UP about what may or may not happen tomorrow.
 God will help you deal with whatever hard things come up when the time comes.
 Matthew 6:34 the Message

-Ok, I can breathe.
+Okay, I can breathe.
 Those words, “don’t get worked up” could not have been spoken to my heart, straight from God’s Word, at a more perfect time.
-I needed to stop working myself up and turn to the One who is working things out.
+We all need to stop working ourselves up and turn to the One who is working things out.

 God longs for his sons and daughters, for his children to take the “happy” he has for each one of us everyday.
 He’s offering it in love.
-It may be as simple as taking notice of the moment a friend hands you an orange with a “happy” attached.
-Maybe it’s remembering to have time with the One who knows and loves your heart, because he created it.
+It may be as simple as taking notice of the moment a friend hands you an orange, or remembering to take time with the One who knows and loves your heart, because he created it.